Our Precision Livestock Management (PLM) team is recognised as an international leader in the field of tropical livestock research.

 Dr Lauren O’Connor

-Dr. Lauren O’Connor is a senior research officer with the Precision Livestock Management team.
+Dr Lauren O’Connor is a Senior Research Officer with the Precision Livestock Management team.
 Lauren completed undergraduate and postgraduate studies at the University of Sydney before joining CQU in 2014 to complete her PhD.
 Lauren’s research has focused on relationships between animal behaviour and productivity and the use of technologies to capture research data.
 Lauren is currently involved in projects that are developing remote monitoring systems across various cattle production systems.

 Dr Diogo Costa